Romulo91/URL_Reader/README.md

 Howe to run the Application.

 1. clone ne Repo
-2. npm i or yarn
+2. run npm i || yarn on youre Terminal
-3. node index.js
+3. run on youre Terminal as well node index.js

 The Application will run on Port: http://localhost:3000/